-Frontpoint is our #1 pick for home security, and Link Interactive is our #3 pick.
-Both companies offer similar service and have good reputations, and each gives you 30 days to test out the system before you’re completely locked into the three-year contract.
+Frontpoint and Link Interactive both make our list for best home security systems.
+Both companies offer similar services and have good reputations, and each gives you 30 days to test out the system before you’re completely locked into the three-year contract.
 So why is Frontpoint ranked higher than Link?
 We’ll tell you more in this in-depth versus article.

 Frontpoint’s customer service is hard to beat

 Customer service is one of the most important factors in a security company.
 Getting a good deal financially but dealing poor customer service is not only frustrating but a waste of money.
 You want the company you choose to be accessible and helpful.
 A company that puts you on hold forever, is pushy with its sales, and doesn’t listen to your needs is a company to steer clear of.
 Both Frontpoint and Link perform well in customer service, but Frontpoint has a slightly better reputation overall.